 Fire?
 Head to Grello on June 24th for la Festa del Fuoco e Guazza di San Giovanni

 The farm women will soak the flowers and plants all night in a basin – outdoors.
-The flower-filled water basins must never enter the home.
+The flower-filled water basin must never enter the home.
 Keeping the basin out all night assures that the first guazza or dew will enter the water.
 My farm neighbors are puzzled when I ask them why the basin must be left out to receive the guazza.
-They can only tell me that their ancestors “have always done so – and so must we”.
-I think I understand why: the guazza descends from the Heavens.
+They can only tell me that their ancestors “have always done so – and so must we.”
+I think I understand why: the guazza descends from the heavens.

 After all, l’acqua di San Giovanni does not just ward off illness: it protects one from il malocchio.

 I stopped at Peppa’s on June 24th with Cara from Georgia who has been staying in our Assisi apartment to wash with the perfumed water.
 We both washed face and hands in the perfumed water.
 After all, always better to be on the safe side.